The 5 Best Product Walkthrough Tools For SaaS [Updated]

 Userpilot supports the widest range of these actions of all the tools listed here:

-While all of the tools we look at include some of these options, none is as comprehensive as Userpilot.
+While all of the tools we look at include some of these options, none is as robust and comprehensive as Userpilot.

 In particular, none of the other tools discussed have the drag and drop interactive element, as far as I could tell.